15 Reasons Why Hanukkah Is the Most Underrated Holiday Ever

 I’m what you’d call Jew-ish.
 I’ve never opened the Torah.
 I don’t know a lick of Hebrew.
 I only attend temple service for weddings, funerals, and Mitzvahs.
 And speaking of Mitzvahs: To the eternal chagrin of my family, I opted out of my own.
 (Sorry, Nana!)
 But, on the other hand, I never miss the high holidays.
 And I have a near instinctual affinity for lox, the Upper East Side, and all things Larry David.
 Like I said: Jew-ish.

-So it may come as a bit of a surprise that Hanukkah—more than New Year’s, more than my birthday, more than even Thanksgiving, where unrepentant gluttony is not only accepted but encouraged—is my favorite holiday, of all time, ever.
-But those eight crazy nights are constantly overlooked.
+So it may come as a bit of a surprise that Hanukkah—more than New Year’s, more than my birthday, more than even Thanksgiving, where unrepentant gluttony is not only accepted but encouraged—is my favorite holiday of the year.
+And yet, those eight crazy nights are constantly overlooked.
 When you think of what your favorite holiday is, do you even consider Hanukkah?
 See?
 Told you so.
 And I implore you to reconsider.
 Here’s why the festivities shouldn’t be counted out.
-And for more of our great holiday coverage, check out The 22 Worst Christmas Traditions of All Time.

 You get eight days.
 Yes, of gifts.

 Let’s just get the obvious one out of the way: Eight days of gifts is better than one day of gifts.
-And if you’re struggling over thinking up eight whole gift ideas for your Jewish friend(s), you may want to take a look at the 100 “Wow” Gifts For the Person Who Has Everything.
+And if you’re struggling over thinking up eight whole gift ideas for your Jewish friend(s), take a look at the 100 Great Gifts Under $100.